-During their Kindergarten year, more emphasis is placed on acquiring academic skills, but still in the context of fun.
-They still learn while having fun, but soon enough, they will transition to having fun as they learn.
+During their Kindergarten year, more emphasis is placed on acquiring academic skills but still in the context of fun.
+They learn while having fun, but soon enough, they will transition to having fun while they learn.

-Music, Art, P.E, are essential aspects of a classical Christian education.
+Music, Art, and Physical Education are essential aspects of a classical Christian education.
 Age appropriate skills are taught.
-In Art, we emphasise creativity, rather than cookie-cutter handcrafts.
+In Art, we emphasize creativity, rather than cookie-cutter handcrafts.

 This is a vital year for students to demonstrate increasing maturity, understanding and responding to instructions, and a developing awareness of the needs of others.
 In every way we can, we demonstrate the love of Christ, and show our students how they, too, can love one another as Christ has loved them.

 Our son and daughter entered Pre K and Kindergarten as typical 4 and 5 year olds: happy, excited, and mostly self-absorbed (as is normal for their age).
 Yet throughout the year, we saw maturity develop, not only academically (wow, off the charts!) but spiritually, as we watched them grow in love and concern for others.
 The teachers at Whitefield have partnered with us as parents, working together to develop each of our children into the young boys and girls God has created them each to become.
 Our children are loved, cared for, led gently and wisely, taught with great intentionality and purpose and have been given great tools to become mature young men and women who will make an impact for the Kingdom.